Auschwitz concentration camp: Life for the inmates

 The day began at 4:30 am for the men (an hour later in winter), and earlier for the women, when the block supervisor sounded a gong and started beating inmates with sticks to make them wash and use the latrines quickly.
-Sanitary arrangements were atrocious, with few latrines and a lack of clean water.
+There were few latrines and there was a lack of clean water.
 Each washhouse had to service thousands of prisoners.
 In sectors BIa and BIb in Auschwitz II, two buildings containing latrines and washrooms were installed in 1943.
 These contained troughs for washing and 90 faucets; the toilet facilities were "sewage channels" covered by concrete with 58 holes for seating.
 There were three barracks with washing facilities or toilets to serve 16 residential barracks in BIIa, and six washrooms/latrines for 32 barracks in BIIb, BIIc, BIId, and BIIe.
 Primo Levi described a 1944 Auschwitz III washroom:

-Prisoners received half a liter of coffee substitute or a herbal tea in the morning, but no food.
+Prisoners received half a litre of coffee substitute or a herbal tea in the morning, but no food.
 A second gong heralded roll call, when inmates lined up outside in rows of ten to be counted.
 No matter the weather, they had to wait for the SS to arrive for the count; how long they stood there depended on the officers' mood, and whether there had been escapes or other events attracting punishment.
 Guards might force the prisoners to squat for an hour with their hands above their heads or hand out beatings or detention for infractions such as having a missing button or an improperly cleaned food bowl.
 The inmates were counted and re-counted.

 After roll call, to the sound of "Arbeitskommandos formieren" ("form work details"), prisoners walked to their place of work, five abreast, to begin a working day that was normally 11 hours long—longer in summer and shorter in winter.
 A prison orchestra, such as the Women's Orchestra of Auschwitz, was forced to play cheerful music as the workers left the camp.
-Kapos were responsible for the prisoners' behavior while they worked, as was an SS escort.
+Kapos were responsible for the prisoners' behaviour while they worked, as was an SS escort.
 Much of the work took place outdoors at construction sites, gravel pits, and lumber yards.
 No rest periods were allowed.
 One prisoner was assigned to the latrines to measure the time the workers took to empty their bladders and bowels.